CADViewer/cadviewer-testapp-react-01/README.md

 The repository contains a full setup of CADViewer with React.

-Download and from the folder run:
+Download and from the install folder (cadviewer-testapp-react-01) run:

 		sudo npm install